Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "When uncomfortable, my instinct is not to avoid the discomfort but to become at peace with it."
+> "The most important thing is to enjoy your life, to be happy, it's all that matters."
-> — **Josh Waitzkin**
+> — **Audrey Hepburn**

 ---